7 Ways to Slash Your Monthly Food Budget

 Planning your weekly meals ahead of time makes cooking easier — no more staring blankly at the fridge wondering what you can put together with the ingredients you have on hand.
 (And no more giving up in frustration and ordering takeout because it's easier.)
 It cuts out a lot of stress, reduces food waste, and helps you make sure you're only buying the ingredients you'll need for that week.

 Develop a list based on the coming week's meal plan, and don't enter a grocery store without it.
 Look only for the things on your list — no more grabbing things off the aisle caps just because they catch your eye.
 You're on a mission.

 4. Stock Up on Basic Staples

-Items like pasta, rice, beans, whole grains and eggs are cheap, healthy staples that can be combined to make a number of meals on the fly.
+Items like pasta, rice, beans, whole grains, and eggs are cheap, healthy staples that can serve as the base for a number of meals that you can prepare on the fly.
 Always keep some on hand.